The RSK is the first complete bamboo frame shelter kit to use standard relief tarpaulins.

 Its improved ventilation can potentially reduce the existing high mortality caused by acute respiratory infections in overcrowded refugee camps.
 This includes reducing the transmission of coronavirus .
 Every RSK has the unique safety option of being able to be lowered to a low wind profile within minutes to survive severe storms.

 The versatility and adaptability of the RSK in any emergency is considerable.

 The ability of the emergency shelter to be thatched and support wooden planks.
 The use of RSK roof frames for temporary roof repairs.
 The ability of RSKs to be erected on sloping ground.
 The ability of the "urban RSK" to be erected on concrete for earthquake victims.

 THATCHING EMERGENCY RSK

 How this innovation can make a difference

-It makes shelter preparedness affordable and a practical option for some of the most vulnerable communities that face recurring hazards such as flash floods
+The RSK makes preparedness affordable and a practical option for some of the most vulnerable communities that face recurring hazards such as flash floods.

 It enables disaster responders to rapidly build safe and dignified shelters that meet Sphere guidelines by using a new method of roof construction that is simple, strong and highly efficient.

 In view of these advantages for the health, safety and welfare of displaced families there is now a real need to complete a shelter pilot and share this knowledge worldwide.